Caroline Bancroft: Adulthood and career

 Standing six feet tall, she often wore paper flowers in braids that wound on the top of her head.
 She was friendly and witty to many.
 She called herself a social historian because she enjoyed being around her friends.
 Bancroft was known to say, "I'm Caroline.
 It rhymes with sin, gin, and jasmine.
 Take your pick."
 Some found her without humor, sour, and forthright, which meant that she also made enemies.

-Bancroft worked as a cruise ship teacher and performed in the Ziegfeld Follies.
-She worked as a journalist for The Denver Post.
+Bancroft worked as a cruise ship teacher and as a journalist for The Denver Post.
 She published nine booklets on Colorado History that sold nearly a million copies.
 They captured the "drama and spirit" of Colorado's history, but she may have occasionally taken poetic license in her storytelling.
 David H. Halaas, a historian for the Colorado Historical Society said "Caroline was—and is—a force in Colorado history."
 Bancroft was particularly interested in the history of the Tabor family, Leadville, and Central City, Colorado.
 Daniel K. Peterson was the photographer and map illustrator for her on the booklet on ghost towns.

 Later years

-Bancroft suffered three times with tuberculosis, four times from cancer, and was blind for one year–and yet continued to travel.
+Bancroft had tuberculosis three times, had cancer four times, and was blind for one year.
+Yet she continued to travel.
 Bancroft died in Denver on October 5, 1985.